Music in the sights of industrial groups

 Since then, the music world, until then based on a mixed economy and multiple small businesses (subsidized festivals, producers with few artists, municipal or mixed-economy venues), has been the scene of takeovers by a few operators.

 Diversification and concentration are both evident.
 Diversification is characterized by the entry of companies formerly specialized in one segment (production, venue management, festivals, record labels, etc.) into other segments.
 These companies may be mainly French, such as Fimalac, Vente-privée, Morgane or LNEI, or multinational, such as Vivendi, AEG or Live Nation.
 Concentration means that a limited number of companies take control of companies that were previously interdependent, but now belong to sub-sectors that are subject to their own expertise and rules.
-Mergers therefore raise the challenge of linking businesses, but also previously separate statuses.
+Mergers therefore raise the challenge of linking businesses, as well as hitherto separate statuses.

 This concentration is " diagonal " , since it borrows from the three types of concentration classically distinguished in industrial economics, and particularly in the media sector (financial, horizontal and vertical).
 Its motives are multi-faceted, and not all of them profit-driven.
 Perhaps this is what makes it so enigmatic and fragile.